-We can hardly tell of the Thanksgiving entertainment without recalling the busy week spent in preparing for it, quite as full of pleasant memories as the day in prospect.
+tertainment without recalling the busy week spent in preparing for it, quite as full of pleasant memories as the day in prospect.

-"The boys" took charge of slaughtering the turkeys, chickens and ducks, and picking and dressing them in an out-bullding.-not so remote as to prevent those engaged in the house from hearing the merry laughter over the work, and often responding but without interrupting active labors in the house.
+"The boys" took charge of slaughtering the turkeys, chickens and ducks, and picking and dressing them in an out-bullding,-not so remote as to prevent those engaged in the house from hearing the merry laughter over the work, and often responding but without interrupting active labors in the house.